Keyboard layout: Other English layouts

-In Canada, the CSA keyboard is designed to write several languages, especially French.

-Sholes 2nd Layout
+Sholes' 2nd Layout

 Christopher Latham Sholes, inventor of the QWERTY layout, created his own alternative, and patented it in 1896.

 Similar to Dvorak, he placed all the vowels on the home row, but in this case on the right hand.
 The layout is right-hand biased with both the vowels and many of the most common consonants on the right side of the layout.